TeamJM/journeymap-docs/docs/en/Server Docs/basic-usage.md

 - For servers with multiple world folders (not just multiple dimensions) -- usually Bukkit not Forge -- this mod will automatically send a unique **World ID** to users with the JourneyMap client whenever the client loads a world.
 This is necessary for servers which use multiple worlds, because it solves <http://www.minecraftforum.net/forums/minecraft-discussion/suggestions/79149-world-uid-for-multi-world-servers> this problem.
 The JourneyMap client uses the World Id to organize map images and waypoints when traversing between worlds.
 - Console commands are provided for server admins to manage the World ID without needing to restart the server.

-## **What it is Not**

-* This is not a server-side mapping mod.
-No maps are created, made, hosted, shared, or even contemplated on the server.
-* This is not a way to administer anything other than JourneyMap client features.
-* This is neither a hot tub nor a time machine.

-## **Modpack Usage**

-The JourneyMap Client mod is governed by a [different modpack policy](../About/licensing.md) than the server.

-The following applies to the server mod only:

-You may include JourneyMapServer in the server-side configuration of a modpack, provided you agree to the following conditions:

-1. Your launcher should link directly to a download here on the Curse CDN if it is capable of doing so (ATLauncher, MCUpdater, etc.).
-If the launcher cannot link to the file directly, the JourneyMap Server jar file may be rehosted/bundled only for the purposes of your modpack, but not distributed in any other way.
-2. You must provide a link to this page for server admins who use your modpack.
-Documentation is a good thing.

-## **Credits and Complaints**

-JourneyMapServer was created by Mysticdrew on behalf of an overworked Techbrew.
-All credit goes to Mysticdrew.
-Complaints should be composed using letters cut out from magazines and newspapers, then sent via snail mail to your local government official inside an envelope containing baking flour.
-Be sure to include a return address and recent photo.

-## **Installation/Set-Up**

-1. Put the JourneyMap .jar in your **server mods** folder: ```(server folder)/mods/ . ```
-2. The first time you start the server after installing **1.0RC4** or later, a new config file will be generated in ```(server folder)/configs/JourneyMapServer/(world).cfg.```  **If you had previously used 1.0RC3** or earlier, you will need to update this new config file with the settings from your old config file.
-We apologize for the inconvenience.
-3. If you do not want to use the randomly-generated worldid, run the command: “/jmserver worldid set <name>” in the console or within the game as an admin.
-4. Clients that are connected will be automatically updated to the new worldid.
-This results in the creation of a new folder by the client to store waypoints and map images: ```minecraft**'/journeymap/data/mp/(server_worldid).```  **New in client 5.0.0RC4**:  If this is the first time a World ID is assigned, the client will automatically migrate existing waypoints and map images to the new folder.

 ## **Server Reset**

 - If you are resetting / wiping a server world map, it is not recommended to keep a previous World ID for the new world, because users will still have waypoints and map images from their old world map.